 Sprawled across a massive city, Los Angeles is the second largest city in America and it feels it.
 Made up of movies stars, wannabes, surfers and heavy traffic, LA offers a metropolis of attractions.

 There are lots of things to see and do in LA but make sure you hire a car or buy a sightseeing bus ticket, as getting across LA can be expensive.
 Check out the celebrity homes, Hollywood signs and Hollywood Boulevard.
 Visit the set of your favourite programme at one of the many studio tours or stop for some first class shopping on Rodeo drive.
-Those looking to relax can head to Venice beach and Santa Monica Pier; the end point of Route 66.
+Those looking to relax can head to Venice beach, one of the prettiest beaches in California, and visit Santa Monica Pier; the end point of Route 66.

 Hostel/Budget rates – Dorms in Downtown LA start at $45 whilst those in the Hollywood area and Venice Beach start around $30.

 Midrange Hotel rates – Motels can be found from $55+ whilst budget hotel cost between $70 – $110.

 Luxury Hotel rates – Rental apartments and luxury hotels in good areas will cost you around $150+

 Transport – Car rental are cheaper the longer you have held your license for whilst a regular fare for the Metro is $1.75 per boarding or $7 for a day pass.

 Average cost of food – LA offers some of the greatest fast food and cheap eats in America.
 Sandwiches, burgers, chilli cheese fries and even healthy options can cost between $5 – $15 while sit down meals cost between $15 – $30.
 My partner and I often ordered two starters to share between us for our dinners as most restaurants served so much.
 Make sure you check out the Best Tacos in LA whilst you’re there!